BitcoinDesign/Guide/guide/inheritance-wallet/overview.md

 #### Interoperability

 An important aspect to consider is the demise of our application itself.
 What if, during the course of the years, the developers of our application decide to abandon the project?
 Or if it gets removed from the app stores?
+Ensuring a high degree of [interoperability](https://bitcoin.design/guide/getting-started/principles/#interoperability) with protocol standards will allow users to easily move their wallet to a different application.

-To mitigate this risk, our application will create a regular bitcoin wallet that can be imported into other wallet applications, as long as they support [Miniscript]({{ '/guide/glossary/#miniscript' | relative_url }}).
+Therefore, our application will create a wallet based on broadly supported open standards, such as [Miniscript]({{ '/guide/glossary/#miniscript' | relative_url }}).

 ---